BackofenLab/Graphlearn_long_range/README.md

 ## Usage

-The code below demonstrates how to use this technique on RNAs, if you are interested in the general graph application please see the modern implementation.
+The code below demonstrates how to use this technique on RNAs, if you are interested in the application on general graphs please see the modern implementation.